 The Pros And Cons

-‘Should I set out to design and build my own website or should I engage the services of a professional?’
+‘Should I set out to design and build my own website or should I engage the services of an expert?’

 All business owners, entrepreneurs, bloggers, and start-ups have asked themselves the same question.

 It is a very logical question, and I think it is of major importance to fully flesh out the pros and cons of this commitment before hiring a designer/developer or going it alone.

 Designing and building a website is like riding a bike.
 For me!

 Here are some pros and cons you should think about when designing a website.